PacificBiosciences/pbmm2/README.md

  - soft clipping with `-Y`
  - long cigars for tag `CG` with `-L`
  - `X/=` cigars instead of `M` with `--eqx`
- - no overlapping query intervals with `-M 0 --mask-level-hard`
+ - no overlapping query intervals with [repeated matches trimming](README.md#what-is-repeated-matches-trimming)
  - no secondary alignments are produced with `--secondary=no`

 ### How do you define mapped concordance?